mitwelten/mitwelten-explore/mitwelten_explore/dashboard/docs/dashboards.md

 ## Taxon Dashboard

-the taxon dashboard was developed to analyze the temporal and spatial activity of species or higher taxonomic classes.
+The taxon dashboard was developed to analyze the temporal and spatial activity of species or higher taxonomic classes.
 There are two ways to access the Taxon Dashboard:
 * If a taxon dataset is in the collection, there will be a button **Taxon Dashboard** next to the dataset name in [your Collection](collection)
 * There is a direct link to the Taxon Dashboard for every taxon in the [Detections by Taxonomy](/app/select/taxon) selection page, after clicking on an item in the list.